SF-A2 Miki

 SF-A2 codename miki (SF-A2 開発コード miki) is a female Vocaloid character produced by AH-Software Co.
 Ltd for Vocaloid 2.
 Her voice is sampled from the Japanese female singer-songwriter, Miki Furukawa.
+She later released on Vocaloid 4 and Synthesizer V Studio 2.

 Development

 SF-A2 was released on the same day as Kaai Yuki and Hiyama Kiyoteru as the 3rd Ah Software Vocaloid.
 SF-A2 miki's direction is very different from Kaai Yuki and Hiyama Kiyoteru as she was a professional vocal artist.
 Much of her planning and development was handled by HEARTFAST.

 Additional software

 Silhouettes for SF-A2 miki, along with the other Vocaloid vocals by AHS, were revealed on a poster on November 6, 2014.
 However, at the time, it remained unconfirmed as to what they were being used for.
 On November 20, it was confirmed in the livestream for Vocaloid 4 that they all, with the exception of Tohoku Zunko, will be receiving VOCALOID4 voicebanks.
 SF-A2 miki's update contains an update of her Vocaloid 2 vocal called "SF-A2 miki - natural".

 When interviewed, Tomohide Ogata mentioned he had a feeling SF-A2 Miki was very popular overseas.
 In another interview, Tomohide Ogata expressed a desire to produce English versions of their Vocals, however, the project is too complex.
 He went on to explain that because all of their providers are Japanese, they would rather seek English speakers of a similar voice to the Japanese versions from the United States and United Kingdom.

+On December 1, 2023, AHS announced that SF-A2 miki would be receiving a Synthesizer V voice bank, set to release sometime in 2024- however it was later delayed until 2025 in order to refine the voice bank's quality.
+SF-A2 miki eventually received an official release on March 21, 2025 on the Synthesizer V Studio 2 engine instead.